ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

       Character3: Ready...Steady....Go
       *Character2 runs slowly, and the Character1 runs quickly off the screen.
 When he does he disappears we go to the next screen.*

+In class we will continue this story.
+Any ideas?